 However, if you are looking for a massive energy boost, this product may not be for you.

-7 - RARI Nutrition Infinity Pre Workout Powder
+7 - RARI Nutrition Infinity Pre-Workout Powder

-RARI Nutrition is creatine free because they don’t think it’s an excellent ingredient for everyone.
+RARI Nutrition is creatine-free because they don’t think it’s an excellent ingredient for everyone.
 Instead, they chose ingredients to help with power and strength like beta alanine and citrulline malate.

 Even though RARI uses a proprietary blend, I was surprised that they still listed the exact ingredient amount anyway.
 And in my experience, it worked well enough for reducing fatigue.

 They don't need to do this legally, so it makes me think they care about the ingredients and the people who take them.